 Local area maps and leaflets are available in the main corridor of the building.

-- The address is Copley Scout Centre, Thicket Path, Westwood Road, St. Ives, Cambridgeshire PE27 6DT
+- The address (for just the limited number of vehicles that need it) is Copley Scout Centre, Thicket Path, Westwood Road, St. Ives, Cambridgeshire PE27 6DT

 - The O.S. grid reference is TL 307716 (Landranger 153, Explorer 225)

 - By road – really easy connections from the A14, A1 and M11

 - By rail – Huntingdon station is the closest (15 mins by vehicle), but Cambridge, Peterborough and St Neots are also within reach

 - By bus – the St Ives bus station is just 15 minutes walk from the site, and there are frequent buses to / from Huntingdon, Cambridge and Peterborough.